machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 Furthermore, Machinat.js can support all the features of all the platforms.
 So we can always optimize user experiences using any native feature.

-### Integrate Everything
+### One Integrated UI

-Finally, the social media, the chatbot, the web app are integrated together seamlessly.
+Finally, the social media, the chatbot, the web app are integrated seamlessly.
-This provides a unified experience just as in one single app.
+Thus, sociable apps can ship a unified experience just as in one app.

 <video height={400} autoplay="autoplay" loop inline muted>
   <source src={require("./assets/wordle-whole.mp4").default} type="video/mp4" />
 </video>

-> <small>The app works smoothly even it's embedded on Twitter</small>
+> <small>The app works smoothly on Twitter</small>

-Machinat.js integrates all these mechanism together as one revolutionary UI, the all-in-one UI for every social platform.
+Machinat.js integrates these mechanisms as one revolutionary UI.
+It's _standardized, cross-platform and extensible_ so developers can easily build 3rd-party UIs, plugins and even platforms.
+This make it possible for the ecosystem to grow together.

 That's the key to the next-gen apps.

 ## The Impact

-The UI revolutions had not only changed the software, but also how everything works in the world.
+The UI revolutions before had not only changed the software, but also how everything works in our world.
-We think sociable apps are going to make these new changes:
+Sociable apps is going to make these new changes:

 ### The Revival of Lightweight Apps